molpopgen/fwdpp/README.md

 ## To compile examples and unit tests

-__Note:__ if you only wish to compile the example programgs, issue the 'make check' command from the example subdirectory.
+__Note:__ if you only wish to compile the example programs, issue the 'make check' command from the example subdirectory.
 This will allow users without boost on their system to compile the examples but not attempt to compile the unit tests (which will fail to compile on systems without boost).

 You will need [libsequence](http://github.com/molpopgen/libsequence) installed on your system in order to compile the example programs.

-## If dependent libraries are in non-stanard locations.
+## If dependent libraries are in non-standard locations.

 For example, if libsequence is in /opt: